Enterprise-CMCS/macpro-mdct-carts/services/database/YEARLY_UPDATE.md

 ## Chip Enrollments

-CHIP lookups are defined as followed
+CHIP lookups are defined as follows

 ```json
 {